FaolanBig/motor-control/README.md

 ### Safety Considerations

 * Ensure your H-Bridge design prevents shoot-through
-* Never activate both high-side switches simultaneously
+* Never activate both high-side switches simultaneously (check polarity)
 * Only use drivers with built-in dead-time or add firmware-based timing
 * Confirm current capability and thermal limits of the driver hardware

 ## 8. License and Copyright Notice

-This project is licensed under the GNU Afferro General Public License to Carl Öttinger
+This project is licensed under the GNU Afferro General Public License

 Copyright © 2025 by Carl Öttinger